-Plot : UNIT are called in to investigate a number of strange deaths at a Welsh mine, now run by a big chemical conglomerate called Global Chemicals (GC).
+Plot : UNIT are called in, to investigate a number of strange deaths at a Welsh mine; run by a big chemical conglomerate, called Global Chemicals (GC).

-Whats good : An early ode to environmental concerns : pollution, alternate energy and food source.
+Whats good : An early ode to environmental concerns : pollution, alternate energy and food sources.
 The green death.
 The maggots.
 Pertwee gets a chance to be humourous.
 Jo’s touching goodbye.
 The Brigadier.

-It features an early nod to environmental concerns, mirroring a growing movement in the 1970s; that the planet was being polluted by (amongst others) – big industry.
+The Green Death, features an early nod to environmental concerns; mirroring a growing movement in the 1970s; that the planet was being polluted by industry.

-In the way that only Who could, it responded to this by bringing out an ecological shocker, featuring two-foot long (deadly to the touch) giant maggots.
-A problem very much of Earthly making, with no hint of alien influence.
+In the way, that only Doctor Who could, it responded to this – by bringing out an ecological horror.
+Featuring two-foot long deadly giant maggots.
+A problem very much of Earth-ly making; with no hint of alien influence.

-The Green Death also allows Pertwee a rare opportunity to flex his comedy muscle, with undercover turns as a fake Milkman and Doris the cleaning lady – as he attempts to infiltrate GCs HQ.
+The Green Death, also allows Pertwee a rare opportunity to flex his comedy muscle; with undercover turns – as a fake Milkman and Doris the cleaning lady – to infiltrate GC’s headquarters.

 “Giant maggots?
 What kind of insects are they going to turn into?”
 Jo

-The Green Death also marks the departure of companion Jo.
-In a touching scene, where the Doctor finally realises he has lost Jo – to Dr Jones’ cause.
+The Green Death, also sadly marks the departure of companion Jo.
+In a touching scene, where the Doctor finally realises; that Jo has decided to leave to help Dr Jones’ cause.

-It’s handled well though – with Pertwee cleverly underplaying his disappointment at Jo’s decision – to goto Wales on an eco mission; rather than accompany the Doctor to (finally) see Metebelis 3 (Jo never does get to see it!).
+It’s handled well – with Pertwee cleverly underplaying his disappointment at Jo’s decision; to goto Wales – on an eco mission; rather than accompany the Doctor to (finally) see Metebelis 3 (Jo never does get to see it!).

-The maggot SFX deserves a mention, especially the maggot puppets movement, which gives them a “real” fluid quality.
-The fly though is not a good piece of SFX and looks like a stiff kite on a string.
-Thankfully, there is only 1 fly and it is mercifully shortlived.
+The maggot SFX deserves a mention, especially the maggot puppets movement, which gives them a “real” quality.
+The fly SFX though, is not good and looks like a stiff kite on a string.
+Thankfully, there is only one fly sequence – and it is mercifully shortlived.

-The Green Death is an ecologically aware piece, which is at least 20 years ahead of its time.
-Especially its comment on the need to regulate big industry and produce renewable and sustainable energy and foodstocks.
+The Green Death, is an ecologically aware piece; which is – at least 20 years ahead of it’s time.
+Especially, in it’s comment – on the need to regulate big industry and produce renewable and sustainable energy/foodstocks.

-When Who takes tentative steps into making comment on societies issues then it usually does it cleverly and within a sci-fi remit.
-The Green Death boldly dispenses with this for an Earthly bound tale.
+When Doctor Who takes tentative steps, into making comments on real-life issues.
+Then it usually does this subtley and cleverly.
+The Green Death boldly trumpets this fact, with an Earth-ly bound tale.